 I have osteoarthritis in my neck.
 At the moment, my bones often click as I move my neck, but the condition is painless.
 I'm hoping it stays that way as I grow older.
 From a personal point of view, it would be nice if researchers found that increasing the level of FOX proteins in joints is safe and helpful.
 I'm sure that many people with painful osteoarthritis feel the same way.

-An abstract of the 2018 research report about Foxo transcription factors from Science Translational Medicine
+- A report about FoxO transcription factors from Science Translational Medicine

 © 2018 Linda Crampton